arikkert/k8s/README.md

 It will:
 - check if the hosts fullfill the prereq
-- configure the controllers and join the workers to the clusters
+- configure the k8s controllers and join the k8s workers to the clusters
-- install a user **kube** to administer the cluster
+- install a user *kube* to administer the cluster
 - install helm
 - prepare scripts for k8s dashboard
 - configure octant